Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: The universal Teich m ul ler space

 Given $K \geq 1$, we call $f$ a $K$-quasiconformal if $K(f) \leq K$.
-The {\it measurable Riemann mapping theorem} due to Ahlfors and Bers \cite{AB} asserts that a Beltrami coefficient determines uniquely a quasiconformal homeomorphism up to post-composition of conformal homeomorphisms.
+The {\it measurable Riemann mapping theorem} asserts that a Beltrami coefficient uniquely determines a quasiconformal homeomorphism up to post-composition of conformal homeomorphisms (see Lehto and Virtanen \cite{LV} for the history of this theorem, and Morrey \cite{Mor}, Ahlfors and Bers \cite{AB}, and Ahlfors \cite{Ah0} for the proof).